top of page

 75-minute extended session- $255

-90-minute extended session- $306
+90-minute extended session- $305

 BC Registered Clinical Counselling is exempt from GST.

-For more information on how therapy works, what to expect during sessions, or answers to any other questions, visit the FAQ page here.
+For more information on how therapy works, what to expect during sessions, or answers to other questions, visit the FAQ page here.

 Areas of Practice

-Women's mental and emotional health has historically been under-researched across psychology, neuroscience, and physical health, leading to a limited understanding of how mental health conditions uniquely affect women.
+Women's health and wellbeing has historically been under-researched across psychology, neuroscience, and physical health, leading to a limited understanding of how mental health conditions uniquely affect women.
 Recent advancements in neuroscience have provided important insights into the unique challenges women face, including hormonal fluctuations, societal pressures, and the expectations placed on women in various aspects of life.
 Research shows that women are more likely to experience conditions like anxiety, depression, and eating disorders, and that these often manifest differently or more intensely compared to men.
 There has also been a growing body of research focusing on the impacts of perimenopause and menopause on mental and emotional well-being, highlighting the importance of addressing these specific challenges.

-Anxiety can take many forms—Generalized Anxiety Disorder, Panic Disorder, OCD, perfectionism, social anxiety, and specific phobias.
+Anxiety can take many forms—Generalized Anxiety Disorder, Panic Disorder, OCD, Perfectionism, Social Anxiety, and specific Phobias.
 No matter the type, anxiety often leads to a constant feeling of tension, worry, and fear that can interfere with everyday life, relationships, and personal well-being.
 Neuroscientific research reveals that anxiety is frequently rooted in an overactive stress response system, where the brain’s fight-or-flight mechanisms are triggered inappropriately, even in non-threatening situations.
 This can create a cycle of fear and avoidance that feels overwhelming and difficult to break free from.

 In therapy, we’ll work together to understand how your brain and body react to stress and fear and identify the underlying triggers that contribute to your anxiety.
 By bringing awareness to how your thoughts, physical sensations, and behaviors interact, we can create a personalized approach to managing anxiety.
 We’ll utilize evidence-based techniques such as Cognitive Behavioral Therapy (CBT) to challenge and reframe unhelpful thought patterns, Exposure Therapy to gradually confront and reduce avoidance behaviors, and mindfulness-based strategies to build emotional resilience and present-moment awareness.